Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Numerical Simulation Results

 In this work, the Kalman filter operates at the same frequency as the momentum management system, which has a time step of $100$ seconds.
-The system undergoes a initial slew of attitude tracking, and the Kalman filter acquires its first measurement update at the first momentum management timestep, \ie, $t_k = 100$~sec.
+The system undergoes an initial slew of attitude tracking, and the Kalman filter acquires its first measurement update at the first momentum management timestep, \ie, $t_k = 100$~sec.
 After the measurement update, the momentum management policy determines the associated AMT and RCD inputs, which are then used in the time update using the Kalman filter process model.
-The momentum management inputs are applied to the nonlinear dynamics as in Eq.~\eqref{EOM} until the next momentum management timestep, the process of a measurement update, momentum management input determination, time update, and application of the input to the nonlinear system is repeated.
+The momentum management input commands are passed through the AMT and RCD actuation dynamics as discussed in Section~\ref{sec:MM_actuation}, and then applied to the nonlinear dynamics as in Eq.~\eqref{EOM} until the next momentum management timestep.
+The process of a measurement update, momentum management input determination, time update, and application of the input to the nonlinear system is repeated.